 <p>If you need help getting your dog or cat spayed (girls) or neutered (boys) and vaccinated, please contact us.
 You can reach out to us via email at email@example.com, message our Lake Traverse Animal Rezcue Facebook page or text 763-232-3420 (I work, so can’t always answer calls during the work day.)

-- Your name, phone number, what city you live in, if you are a tribal member, and if you’re on any kind of public assistance.
+Your name, phone number, what city you live in, if you are a tribal member, and if you’re on any kind of public assistance.

-Then about each pet: Is your pet a dog or cat, your pets name, breed (or color(s) and size if breed is unknown), their age, and if they’ve had any vetting done in the past.
+Then about each pet: Is your pet a dog or cat, your pets name, breed (or color(s) and size if breed is unknown), their age, and if they’ve had any veterinary care (like vaccines) done in the past.

 Once we have this information, we’ll put you and your pet on the approved list, so you can call and schedule your own appointment.
 If you’re not on our approved list, and call the vet clinic, it will not be covered by LTAR.
 We are primarily using the Wilmot Vet for full vetting services (Spay or Neuter, rabies and distemper/parvo vaccines).
-Wilmot Vet prefers animals to be 4 months and girl animals to be 5 months old in order to do surgery.
+Wilmot Vet prefers boy animals to be 4 months and girl animals to be 5 months old, or older, in order to do surgery.
 Pets must be 4 months old to get rabies vaccines.
-If your pet is already spayed/neutered or is too young, we are utilizing the Sisseton Vet for vaccinations.

 There will be a $25 copay, payable to the vet clinic on the day of the appointment.
 If you schedule an appointment, and are not able to make it, please call the vet clinic to let them know.
 If you can afford to vet your pet on your own, please do not request this service.
 We can help more animals if we focus on those that can’t otherwise afford it.

 We thank all of our veterinary partners for giving us discounted rates, that allow us to help more animals.
-It costs us WAY more than $20 to vet your pet.
+It still costs us WAY more than $25 to vet your pet.
 We pay for this through fundraising, donations and grants.
 We do not get funding from the cities, counties, state or the tribe.